WhatLake/BLCMods/Pre Sequel Mods/WhatLake/Readme.md

 Patch notes will be listed below, higher is more recent.
 _______________________________________________________________________________________________________________
+--9/7 Patch: The One About Boomacorn and Athena

+--Characters--

+-Athena-

+Increased Bloodlust healing per target from .8% to 1% per point.

+Maelstrom Elemental Damage per stack reduced from 5% to 3.75%.

+Smite Status Effect Damage reduced by 33%.

+Reduced Zeus' Rage damage by 11%.

+Hades' Shackles no longer activates on non-Slam Rocket Damage, but now also activates from Melee Damage.

+Hades' Shackles Incendiary Status Effect Damage reduced by 25%.

+-Claptrap-

+Reduced Mechromagician damage bonus from 300% to 250% for you and allies.

+Removed Mechromagician self-applied 25% Fire Rate bonus.

+Improved Disco Inferno tick rate from once every .1 seconds to once every .0875 seconds,

+Increased Second Wind By Tediore clone damage by 33%.

+Increased Second Wind By Tediore clone explosion radius from 750 to 1000.

+Best Buds 4 Life FFYL Duration increased from 7% per point to 10% per point.

+Best Buds 4 Life FFYL Gun Damage increased from 7% per point to 8% per point.

+Reduced Madtrap COM Gun Damage by 3ish% at the high end, and reduced stat variation.

+-Wilhelm-

+Increased Power Fist damage bonus from 550% to 600%.

+Power Fist now correctly applies a guaranteed Corrosive Status Effect on hit.

+--General Gear Balance:--

+Maliwan Laser base Magazine Size increased from 18 to 21.

+--Unique Gear Balance--

+-Pistols-

+Increased Pebble Pistol Reload damage by 12.8%

+-Shotguns-

+Boomacorn

+Reduced Splash damage from 100% (or so it said?) to 12.5%.

+Splash damage now deals Status Effect Damage, rather than Rocket Damage.

+Splash damage radius increased from 110 to 150.

+Increased the damage of Status Effects caused by splash by 33%.

+Removed Cryo and Explosive from random element pool.

+Increased damage bonus from 200% to 250%.

+Increased projectile count by 1.

+Increased Projectile Speed bonus from 50% to 100%.

+Improved Accuracy by roughly 33%, and now always rolls with a Hyperion scope.

+Now grants 20% Status Effect Damage while equipped, which DOES apply to its own splash damage.

+^All this should result in a more consistent experience, especially if building into Status Effects.

+-Rocket Launchers-

+Increased Wickedness damage penalty from 150% to 166%.
+_______________________________________________________________________________________________________________
 --9/6 Patch: The One About Pistol and SMG Tuning--

 --General Gear--